johnbarranco-midato/consent-api-docs/README.md

 GET [base]/Consent/{consentId}
 ```

-The response is a [FHIR Consent object](#fhir-consent-object-samples) if it exists and `HTTP 404` is it does not exist.
+The response is a [FHIR Consent object](#fhir-consent-object-samples) if the consent exists, or `HTTP 404` if it does not exist.

 ### Retrieve All Consent for a Patient
 Retrieve all Consent objects corresponding to a patient.
 The request can optionally specify a consent type (by providing a `formId`):